longhorn/longhorn/.github/ISSUE_TEMPLATE/task.md

 ---
 **What's the task?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the task is.

 **Describe the items of the task (DoD, definition of done) you'd like.**
 - [ ] <use check box for each item>